Map rail infrastructure

 • Storage Capacity

-As you select attributes, they're added to the Selected variables list in the upper right corner.
+As you select attributes, they're added to the Selected variables list.
 If you accidentally add an item, or add an item in the wrong order, you can always remove the item or reorder it in the Selected variables window.

 The next window allows you to add filters to this element of the infographic.
 You won't use filters so you can see all relevant results.

-The final window allows you to change the appearance of the Nearby Locations interactive panel.
-Do not change any of the default options.
+The final window allows you to change the appearance of the panel.
+You'll use the default appearance.

 The Nearby Locations interactive panel is added to the infographic template.

-11. Point to the panel and drag it to the upper left of your infographic template.
+14. Drag the panel to the upper left of your infographic template.

 As you move the panel, the exact coordinates of its location on the template are shown.
-There is no need to be perfectly exact here; an approximate upper left position will suffice.
-Next, you'll resize it to show all the attributes.
+There is no need to be perfectly exact; an approximate upper left position is fine.
+Next, you'll resize the panel to show all the attributes.

-12. Click the panel to show the resize handles and widen the panel until it fills the width of the infographic, with small margins on either side.
-Lengthen it so that it fills about half of the page.
+15. Drag the panel's lower right resize handle to widen the panel until it fills the width of the infographic and about half of the page.

-13. Point to the panel and click Edit.
-From the edit options, choose Edit table style and number of locations.
+16. Point to the panel and click Edit.
+In the list of editing options, choose Edit table style and number of locations.

 Since this infographic covers sites within the entire state of Iowa, you'll want to set a high maximum.
 When you run the infographic for your sites, this setting will allow the infographic to display the total number of grain facilities found within the buffers, no matter how many there are.